stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 it is to remove everybody from the earth before Quetzalcoatl comes back, and realised also that it must be done elegantly.
 I hate butchery of any kind, and hanging is barbarously crude.
-You know last year the New York legislature voted to adopt electric execution for condemned men--but all the apparatus they have in mind is as primitive as Stephenson's &lsquo;Rocket' or Davenport's first electric engine.
+You know last year the New York legislature voted to adopt electric execution for condemned men--but all the apparatus they have in mind is as primitive as Stephenson's "Rocket' or Davenport's first electric engine.
 I knew of a better way, and told them so, but they paid no attention to me.
 God, the fools!
 As if I didn't know all there is to know about men and death and electricity--student, man, and boy--technologist and engineer--soldier